Programmerino/chatgpt-md/README.md

 #### Creation Commands
 - **New Chat From Template**: Create chats from templates.
+- **Import from AI Studio**: Creates a new chat note by importing a conversation from Google's AI Studio JSON format.

 #### Utility Commands
 - **Clear Chat**: Clears the conversation history from the current note, preserving only the frontmatter.